Startup Security Toolkit

 Is this suitable for remote teams?

 Yes.
-It is particularly useful when systems, people, and responsibilities are distributed.
+It is particularly useful when systems, people, and responsibilities are distributed across locations and timezones.

 What if we want stronger implementation support?

-The implementation layer is the next step if you want more help embedding ownership, reviews, and operating rhythms.
+The implementation layer is the next step if you want help embedding ownership, review rhythms and operational checklists into daily work.